coping-with-COVID/coping-with-COVID.github.io/index.md

   - Somehow per user have old messages saved.
 So user can look back at them.
   - Daily check in
     - Ex: Mood Tracker, but there can be a calender will user can see logged mood.

+## Community Feedbacks

+Some common feedbacks from testers are:
+- Homepage feels empty
+- Not much to do on the site
+- No incentive to post and stay on the site

 ## Developer Guide